mihaitodor/sidecar/README.md

  * `DOCKER_URL`: How to connect to Docker if Docker discovery is enabled.
    **`unix:///var/run/docker.sock`**

+ * `KUBELET_URL`: The URL, usually the HTTPS URL, on which to talk to the Kubelet if enabled.
+Because the Kubelet usually uses a self-signed cert, CA validation will be skipped. **`https://localhost:10250/pods/`**

  * `STATIC_CONFIG_FILE`: The config file to use if static discovery is enabled **`static.json`**